jupyter-on-openshift/www-jupyteronopenshift-org/source/jupyter-project-images/issues-with-the-images.rst

 are required to run as, has a very high user ID for which there is no entry in the ``/etc/passwd`` file of the image.
 Because there is no entry, this results in the group ID used being ``root``.
-As a consequence, the running application cannot write files to the container filesystem.
+As a consequence, the running application cannot write files to the container filesystem, as it is neither running as the correct user ID, or in the correct group.

 One could override the security measures enforced by OpenShift and allow the image to run as user ID it wants to, but this will not be possible if